jakobzhao/geog371/lectures/lec04/readme.md

 >  - To the left (within the Internal network oval) is another computer drawing with the label: Administrators and internal client applications.
 Desktop workstations that are used by administrators and internal client applications.
 These machines will also be used to prepare data, author maps, and sometimes administer the other machines.

 In some cases, your web map may be designed solely for the use of people within your organization and may never see the open web.
-In this scenario, client applications may also reside on these desktop workstation machines. a database and/or file server holding all of your GIS data.
+In this scenario, client applications may also reside on these desktop workstation machines.

+A database and/or file server holding all of your GIS data.
 This machine might be equipped with redundant storage mechanisms and regular backup scripts that prevent the loss of data.

 In this course, you'll be using folders of shapefiles for some of the exercises.
 If you had decided to use a database like PostgreSQL or MongoDB, it would also go on this tier.

 A geospatial web services server that has specialized software and processing power for drawing maps, responding to feature queries, and performing GIS analysis operations.
 In this course, you will use GeoServer to host your web services.

 A web server that acts as a web entry point into your organization's network.
 This is also called a proxy server.
 It is protected by firewalls that shield malicious traffic into your internal network.
 It's also a place where you can put web application code (such as HTML and JavaScript files) for your web maps.

-In this course, you will just be using GeoServer on your local machine; therefore, you will not install separate web server software.
+You will just be using GeoServer; therefore, you will not install separate web server software.
 GeoServer comes with an embedded “servlet” called **Jetty** that gives you a simple endpoint to your web services that you can locally access for testing.
 In a more formal setup where you wanted to reveal your GeoServer web services to the world, you would have a web server such as **Apache** that would forward requests to GeoServer.

 Many client applications that use the web map.
 These can be apps that run on your desktop workstation or they could be mobile apps.
 The clients may be based within your network, or you may allow them to come from outside your network.
 All clients must be able to make web requests through HTTP, and any client coming from outside your network must have an Internet connection.